Kentucky's Premier Rock Climbing Guide Service, based in the Red River Gorge.

 Red River Gorge, KY Guided Rock Climbing

 Bluegrass Climbing School is a locally owned and operated climbing guide service, based in the heart of Red River Gorge, Kentucky.
 We specialize in providing customized guided climbing experiences for climbers of all skill and ability levels; ranging from complete beginners to seasoned pros.
-We offer top notch programming, designed to take your climbing to the next level.
+We also offer top notch programming, designed to take your climbing to the next level.

 We pride ourselves on providing a high quality, safe, and hassle free experience for our guests.
-Our guides are certified by the American Mountain Guides Association and hold Wilderness Medical Certification for the terrain they work in.

 Our Guides

-Bluegrass Climbing School takes pride in offering the highest quality instruction and experiences available by only employing AMGA certified instructors with proper Wilderness Medical Training, ensuring your outing is both safe and enjoyable.
+Bluegrass Climbing School takes pride in offering the highest quality instruction and experiences available by employing AMGA certified instructors with proper Wilderness Medical Training, ensuring your outing is both safe and enjoyable.

 Erik Kloeker